shikhargupta24/shikhargupta24.github.io/README.md

 Creating an advertisement for Wesleyan University using HTML and CSS

-Going by order of the the Names Keith,Rueh,Shikar its a 40/40/20 split.
+Going by order of the the Names Keith,Rueh,Shikhar its a 40/40/20 split.

 Link:https://wesleyanapp.infinityfreeapp.com/login.php